PoisotLab/ms_metaweb_transfer/README.md

-An RDPG estimates the probability of observing interactions between nodes (species) as a function of the nodes' latent variables, and is a way to turn a SVD (which decomposes a matrix intro three) into two matrices that can be multiplied to provide an approximation of the network.
+An RDPG estimates the probability of observing interactions between nodes (species) as a function of the nodes' latent variables, and is a way to turn a SVD (which decompose a matrix intro three) into two matrices that can be multiplied to provide an approximation of the network.
 The latent variables used for the RDPG, called the left and right subspaces, are defined as $\mathscr{L} =
 \mathbf{U}\sqrt{\mathbf{\Sigma}}$, and $\mathscr{R} =